hapijs/hapi/docs/Reference.md

 #### `plugin.context(context)`

-Sets a global plugin context used as the default context when adding a route or an extension using the plugin interface (if no explitic context is provided as an option).
+Sets a global plugin context used as the default context when adding a route or an extension using the plugin interface (if no explicit context is provided as an option).

 ```javascript
 var handler = function () {